-Depending on the time of year, tides and weather we usually leave between 5.00 - 6:00am from the northern part of Vancouver Island either from Alder Bay, Port McNeill or Telegraph Cove.
+Depending on the time of year, tides and weather, we usually leave between 5.00 - 6:00 am from the northern part of Vancouver Island either from Alder Bay, Port McNeill or Telegraph Cove.

 Normally it takes about 1.5-2 hours by boat to reach the area where we start looking for the coastal grizzly bears.
-In case we see other wildlife such as whales, dolphins or black bears en-route, we will spend time with them, however, we usually endeavour to get to the grizzly bears as fast as we can.
+If we see other wildlife, such as whales, dolphins or black bears en route, we will spend time with them.
+However, we usually endeavour to get to the grizzly bears as fast as we can.

-Depending on wind and weather we may explore some inlets on the way back.
+Depending on the wind and weather, we may explore some inlets on the way back.
 These inlets are always full of surprises and amazing scenery.

 We offer our wildlife & scenery photo tour because we love to share this amazing place with our guests.
-Rolf loves to show people around, sharing his photography knowledge and makes sure you get some amazing photos to share back home.
+Rolf loves to show people around, share his photography knowledge and make sure you get some amazing photos to share back home.

-So far we only had to divert TWO tour in the past 7 years.
+So far, we have only had to divert TWO tours in the past seven years.